 Let the Right One In is a love story about a boy who wants more than anything to kill his bullies and the genderless vampire who tells him it’s okay, and she can show him how.
 At the same time, it’s incredibly sympathetic and romantic.
 There’s so much genuine emotion in this movie and it looks at some of the most uncomfortable stages of adolescence in a way that few features do.

-One of the neat things about The Craft is that each of these girls are bullied for different reasons.
+One of the most effective aspects of The Craft is that each of these young ladies are bullied for different reasons.
 Sarah is pressured into sex and then slut-shamed even though all she did was fight off an attempted rape.
 Rochelle is bullied just because she’s black, Bonnie is picked on for her shyness and physical scars, and Nancy has to deal with an abusive home life.
-Through witchcraft, they each start to make things turn around for themselves—and naturally end up paying a price for too much power.
+Through witchcraft, they can start to make things turn around for themselves—and naturally end up paying a price for too much power.

 Obviously, the crowning jewel of outcast revenge is Brian De Palma’s Carrie.
 It’s a sleek, stylish movie that’s a masterpiece in terms of the story, the acting, and on a technical level as well.
 Sissy Spaceck and Piper Laurie give powerhouse performances for which they were both nominated for Oscars.